 Choose an item and click on the link to reference the size chart.
 Tommy Hilfiger uniform items run true to size.

 A Westminster logo is required on all shirts, sweaters, sweatshirts, blazers, and jackets as part of our standardized dress.
 When an order is placed for one of these items, be sure to choose the option to add the dress code required logo.
-The price of the logo is built into the item price.
-You will not be charged an additional fee.
+The price of the logo is $4.50 per item.

 Global Schoolwear stands behind the quality of their product 100%.
 If there is a product defect or any quality issue, the item can be returned at any time.
 Please call the customer service line at 877.825.2860 to obtain a return form.